 The Fox family- were to be plagued with the restless spirits for many months to come, many people stayed at the house and various theories came to light as to why there was a ghost in the house.
 Facts and dates were obtained from the spirit, but only snippets at a time.
 The story went that a peddler had stopped by the house just a few years previously, the owner at the time was a man called Mr Bell.
 This peddler had asked for a room for the night, Mr Bell had let the man in for the night, though somehow during the evening Mr Bell had killed the Peddler for the $500 he had in his bundle.
 Mr Bell had then buried the body and covered it with quicklime in the cellar.
 James Fox and his friends quickly dug up the cellar, finding an underground stream they had to wait a couple of months for the water level to drop but eventually sure enough a few feet further down they found the quickly rotting corpse.
 Mr Bell was even found too, living in Lyon closer to New York City, calls were made for his arrest but no trial could go ahead on the say so of a ghost.
 Strangely the spirit foresaw this as he had communicated with people previously, through knocks and taps he had told them that his murderer would never be brought to justice.
 The noises however went on, even when both Margaretta and Kate went to live with their other Brother and Sister far way the noises followed them there.

-Willington Mill Ghost-from the north East of England came an Industrialist and devout Quaker called Joshua Proctor moved into a house built around 1800.
-It was the autumn of 1834 when the Proctors began to notice disturbances in their house near Tyneside in northern England.
-Every member of the family complained of hearing footsteps and whistling that could not be accounted for.
+Willington Mill Ghost-Joshua Proctor moved into a house that was built around 1800.
+It wasn't until the autumn of 1834 when the Proctors began to notice odd noises in their house Most members of the family complained of hearing footsteps and whistling that could not be accounted for.
 The sound of a clock being wound could not be explained.
 Over a six-year period, the intensity of the haunting increased.
-The stomping of angry footsteps echoed throughout the house, contrasted by faint whisperings.
 And then there were the apparitions.
-The white figure of a strange woman was seen in a window by a neighbor, and then seen in other rooms of the house by the Proctors.
-A disembodied white face appeared over a stair railing, seeming to watch the family.
+The white figure of a strange woman was seen in a window by a neighbor, and seen in other rooms of the house by the Proctor family.